home-controller/homeauto_network/DESIGN.md

 nodes time for internal processing before the start of the next message frame.
 After the intermission, the bus line remains in the recessive state (Bus Idle) until the next transmission starts.

-#### By default the minimum bit length is
+#### By default the minimum length in bits is

-1. No.bits for start of frame: 2
+* 2: bits for start of frame
-2. for RTR (Remote Transmission Request): 1
+- 1: bit for RTR (Remote Transmission Request)
-3. for length: 3
+- 3: for length: 3
-4. for message id: 8
+- 8: for message id: 8
-5. data: 0
+- 0: data: 0
-6. [4+1] for CRC: 5
+- 5: bits [8+1] for CRC
-7. [1+1] ack, Any unit on line will pull the Ack bit low on receiving Error
+- 2: bits [1+1] ack, Any unit on line will pull the Ack bit low on receiving Error
-8. 1+2 Ack (message handled)
+- 2: bits 1+1 Ack (message handled)
+- 1: bit for a pull low bit before EOF
-9. 7 end of frame.
+- 7: bits for end of frame.

-TODO Check the math below as I think it has not been updated since changes in frame
-so:
+- 3: for Interframe Space.

+So 38 bits in total and this is not counting any bit stuffing

-2+3+8+(4+1)+(1+1)+(1+2)+7 = 30 but if there are 5 bits of the same value in a row more will be added.(if you don't care about the EOF and maybe ack would be 18-20bits)
+2+1+3+8+(8+1)+(1+1)+(1+1)+1+7+3 = 38 but if there are 5 bits of the same value in a row more will be added.(if you don't care about the EOF and maybe ack would be 23 bits)

-for max bit we have the above + any data bits
+For max bit we have the above + any data bits
-so:  20 + 32 = 52, or 45 not counting the 7 at end.
+so:  38 + 32 = 70, or 45 not counting the 7 at end.
 Can't be bothered to work out
-how many of these can be high in a row but 52/5 gives 10 more bits also some data length codes may increase the id or date length even more.
+how many of these can be high in a row but 45/5 gives 9 more bits also some data length codes may increase the id or date length even more.

-So minimum number of bits for a message is 20 with no date and not waiting for end of frame.
+So minimum time used on the line for one message is 38/488 ≈ 0.077 seconds.
+For 32 bits of data could use up to 70+8 pulses or 78/488 ≈ 0.16 seconds.

 Maybe we could use 6 bits pulled low to interrupt long low priority messages!
 As long as error handling is handled nicely it shouldn't even need extra code :D and we should hopefully know the message length at this point.